Psychological Treatment of Anxiety

 Beverley Lim Høeg, M.Sc. , PhD

-Grief and loss, illness-related disorders, body awareness, anxiety and depression.
+Stress/burn-out, grief and loss, illness-related issues, anxiety and depression.

 Daniela Medina, M.A.